microsoft/presidio/docs/samples/deployments/spark/index.md

 ### Configure Presidio transformation notebook

-From Databricks workspace, under notebooks folder, open the provided 01_transform_presidio_text notebook and attach it to the cluster preisidio_cluster.
+From Databricks workspace, under notebooks folder, open the provided 01_transform_presidio notebook and attach it to the cluster preisidio_cluster.
 Run the first code-cell and note the following parameters on the top end of the notebook (notebook widgets) and set them accordingly

+* Input File Format - text (selected).
-* Input Folder - a folder on the container where input files are found.
+* Input path - a folder on the container where input files are found.
 * Output Folder - a folder on the container where output files will be written to.
+* Column to Anonymize - value (selected).

 ### Run the notebook